France A. Córdova: Career

 Córdova worked at the Space Astronomy and Astrophysics Group at the Los Alamos National Laboratory from 1979 to 1989, where she also served as Deputy Group Leader.
 She headed the Department of Astronomy and Astrophysics at Pennsylvania State University from 1989 to 1993.
 In 1993, Córdova became a NASA Chief Scientist.

 Córdova then went to the University of California, Santa Barbara where she was Vice-Chancellor for Research and a Professor of Physics.
 In 2002 she was appointed Chancellor of the University of California, Riverside, where she was also a Distinguished Professor of Physics and Astronomy.
 Córdova led the initial steps toward establishing the UC Riverside School of Medicine.

 Córdova became the eleventh president of Purdue University in 2007 and promoted student success and the commercialization of interdisciplinary research.
+She is the first and only woman to serve in this role.
 Her administration oversaw the establishment of Purdue's College of Health and Human Sciences and its Global Policy Research Institute.
 At the end of her term, Purdue's trustees credited her with leading the school to record levels of research funding, reputational rankings, and student retention rates.

 Córdova's scientific career contributions have been in the areas of observational and experimental astrophysics, multi-spectral research on x-ray and gamma ray sources, and space-borne instrumentation.
 She has published more than 150 scientific papers, most recently in 2007.
 In September 2007, she was appointed to the board of directors of BioCrossroads, Indiana's initiative to grow the life sciences through a public-private collaboration that supports the region's research and corporate strengths while encouraging new business development.

-President Barack Obama appointed Córdova to the Board of Regents of the Smithsonian Institution in 2009, and she served until 2014.
+American president Barack Obama appointed Córdova to the Board of Regents of the Smithsonian Institution in 2009, and she served until 2014.
 She was chair of the Board of Regents from 2012 to 2014.

-In 2014, Córdova was nominated by President Obama and confirmed by the United States Senate as the 14th head of the National Science Foundation.
+In 2014, Córdova was nominated by Obama and confirmed by the United States Senate as the 14th head of the National Science Foundation.

 After her retirement from NSF, Córdova was elected to the Caltech Board of Trustees in June 2020.
 In May 2021, she was also named as President of the Science Philanthropy Alliance.

 Personal life

 Córdova is married to science educator Christian J. Foster, with whom she has two children, Anne-Catherine and Stephen.
+One of her hobbies is rock climbing, a hobby where she met her husband.
+In a Physics Today article she talks about how she turned down an offer from her advisor to be nominated as an astronaut, preferring instead to focus on research.
+In an interview with the American Institute of Physics, she describes her career decisions and life path in greater detail.
+She said that being a physicist influenced her leadership style, that she is optimistic about the future and that one never knows when they will use the knowledge they learn.